brightmart/bert_language_understanding/README.md

 ## Environment
 python 3+ tensorflow 1.10

+## My understanding of model of Transformer and BERT

+1. why we need self-attention?

+2. what is multi-head self-attention, what does q,k,v stand for? add something here.

+3. what is position-wise feedfoward?

+4. what is the main contribution of BERT?

+5. why author use three different types of tokens when generating training data of masked language model?

+6. what made BERT model tp achieve new state of art result in language understanding tasks?

 ## Toy Task

 toy task is used to check whether model can work properly without depend on real data.